pluralsight/guides/draft/software-engineering-best-practices/using-git-and-github-on-windows/article.md

 Download the installer for Windows from the [Git official site](https://git-scm.com/).

 Execute the downloaded file.
-In the page **Select Components**.
-I recommend setting the options according to the image below:
+In the page **Select Components** you can leave the options at their defaults.

 The **Windows Explorer integration** > **Context menu entries** option allows opening the Git command prompt (Git Bash) from any folder by click with the right mouse button on the folder and selecting **Git Bash Here**.
 The last option is also interesting, that it installs a better font for all console windows.

 **Note:** Git for Windows comes with it's own command prompt (Git Bash), that besides git commands it has some useful Unix commands (and it looks better than Windows default prompt).

-On the next screen, I choose the most conservative option: "Use Git Bash only".
+On the next screen (**Adjusting your path environment**), I choose the most conservative option: **Use Git Bash only**.
 This will make git commands available only in Git Bash, and will not alter your PATH variable.
+Click **Next**.

-Another important setting: line breaks.
+Another important setting: line endings.
 As you may know, Windows and Unix systems (Linux, Mac) have different formats of line breaks on text files. if you write a file with Windows line breaks, another person may have problems opening that file in Linux, and vice-versa.
 This settings allows you to normalize this.

-I prefer choosing the second option, that won't change the line breaks when the file arrives, but will convert them to Unix-style when you commit.
+I prefer choosing the second option (**Checkout as-is, commit Unix-style line endings**), that won't change the line breaks when the file arrives, but will convert them to Unix-style when you commit.
 That way you don't risk commit Windows-style line breaks and everything is kept on Unix-style.
 (Don't worry, even though you are in Windows, most of text editors can read Unix line breaks just fine)

 After that one more **Next**, **Finish** and Git is installed! \o/

 ## Creating a repository and making your first commit

 Let's test it?
-Create a folder, right click it and choose "Git Bash Here".
+Create a folder, right click it and choose **Git Bash Here**.

 Before anything else, let's inform Git who you are, so your commits can be identified.
 Enter the commands, replace the quoted data with your real name and e-mail: (press Enter after each one)